 Certificate Search Clicking "Advanced" allows you to build a query based on multiple criteria using AND/OR logic.
 Select a field and comparison operator in the drop-downs and then enter a comparison value.
 Click "insert" to add the search criteria to the query field below the selection fields.
 Each time you click the "Insert" button, an AND is added between the previous search criteria and the newly added one.
 You can change the AND to an OR if desired.
-You can use parentheses around the search criteria and the newly added one.
-You can change the AND to an OR if desired.
-You can use parentheses around the search criteria and the newly added one.
-You can change the AND to an OR if desired.
-You can use parentheses around the search criteria and the newly added one.
-You can change the query meaning.
-Field Comparison Value SEARCH ADVANCED SAVE FETRESH Total: 707.395 REFRESH
+You can use parentheses around the ones of the query along with AND/OR to change the query meaning.
+Field Comparison Value SEARCH ADVANCED SAVE FINITIALI REVOKE ALL GET CSV Total: 707.395 REFRESH

-Figure 98: Include Expired and Revoked Certificates in Certificate Search
+Figure 97: Include Expired and Revoked Certificates in Certificate Search